Ability of error correlations to improve the performance of variational quantum algorithms: Numerical methods and results

 \section{Numerical methods and results}

-In this section, we present numerical data on the SWAP-network implementation of QAOA (\fig{QAOA}) under the influence of the temporal and spatial fluctuator models for 16 random instances of the SK problem (i.e. problems with edge weights $\omega_{ij}\in\{+1,-1\}$, see \sec{QAOA}).
-As the error operator $V$, we choose the bit-phaseflip error or Pauli-$Y$ error.
-This choice is motivated by the fact that $Y$ is the only non-trivial single-qubit Pauli operator that commutes with neither $RZZ'$ nor $RX$.
-To exclude the possibility that an increase in AR as a function of $\kappa$ is due to $Y^2=\id$, which may occur, for example, due to $Y$-operators being inserted at $t=1$ and $t=2$ on the first qubit, we include an interaction between the fluctuator and its associated qubit only after the qubit was acted on by a $RZZ'$ or $RZ$ gate.
+In this section, we present numerical data on the SWAP-network implementation of QAOA (\fig{QAOA}) under the influence of the temporal and spatial fluctuator models.
+As the error operator $V$ (Figs.~\ref{fig:error_model},~\ref{fig:error_model_spatial}), we choose the bit-phaseflip error or Pauli-$Y$ error.
+This choice is motivated by the fact that $Y$ is the only nontrivial single-qubit Pauli operator that commutes with neither $RZZ'$ nor $RX$.
+To exclude the possibility that an increase in AR as a function of $\kappa$ is due to $Y^2=\id$, which may occur, for example, due to $Y$ operators being inserted at $t=1$ and $t=2$ on the first qubit, we include an interaction between the fluctuator and its associated qubit only after the qubit was acted on by a $RZZ'$ or $RX$ gate.
+[Since in SK models $\om_i=0$, the entire circuit (excluding measurement) consist of $RZZ'$ and $RX$ gates, as in \fig{QAOA}.]

+Simulations were performed for 16 random SK instances on $n=6$ qubits, with $r=3$ cycles (leading to $m=21$ circuit layers) and various values of $p$ and $\kappa$.
+For each data point, that is, for each combination of SK instance, type of fluctuator model, $p$ and $\kappa$, a basin-hopping routine~\cite{wales1997global} was run 32 times to heuristically optimize the cost function landscape $\tilde C$.
+The meta-parameters of the routine were the default values as per SciPy~\cite{scipybasinhopping}, but with 4 iterations and all initial parameters $\bgamma,\bbeta$ chosen at random in the interval $[-0.5\cdot 10^{-3},0.5\cdot 10^{-3})$.
+The randomness of the optimization routine on the one hand, and the regularity of the outcomes on the other, indicates that the optimization routine consistently found the global optimum, as is discussed in detail in the Supplemental Material \footnote{All code and data used to generate the results in this work are presented in the Supplemental Material [URL will be inserted by publisher] and on \url{https://github.com/kattemolle/HQAOA}.}.